Customer Success

 A learning delivery platform, on the other hand, is a portal your customers will use to access your online learning content This could be an LMS, LCMS, or another type of learning portal.

 Fortunately, Scribe works as both a content authoring tool and a learning delivery platform.
-Scribe scale your customer training and reduce ad hoc customer questions by instantly turning any process into a step-by-step guide.
+Scribe scales your customer training and reduces ad hoc customer questions by instantly turning any process into a step-by-step guide.

 • Edit screenshots, redact any sensitive information and add text, annotations and custom branding to make your program visually appealing.😁😎

-• It gives you flexibility and control — applying your brand colors, logo and other brand elements is easy-peasy!👌🏾
+• Applying your brand colors, logo and other brand elements is easy-peasy!👌🏾

 • Flexible learner and content grouping feature that allows you to organize libraries of content titles and make them available only to select customer groups.